Julius Conus: Correspondence with Tchaikovsky

 In this letter Tchaikovsky sends updating viola/violin pieces to Conus asking for review, guidance, and "opinion as soon as possible," on its worth.
 This letter shows Tchaikovsky's informality and ease of conversation with Conus, fearing no criticism from Conus, but jokingly threatening that if Conus finds the updated music difficult, then the first thing Tchaikovsky will do is "hang you on the first aspen I come across."

 An additional 16 replies from Conus to Tchaikovsky, dating from 1889 to 1893, are preserved in the Tchaikovsky State House-Museum, but have not been digitized.

 Return to Russia

 In 1893 Conus returned to Moscow to teach at the conservatory alongside his brother Georgi Conus.
 During this time, he also assisted in the technical aspects of the violin parts for Tchaikovsky's Symphony No. 6, while his brother, Lev Conus, assisted with the arrangement for piano duet.
 According to one source, the Morceaux de salon, Op.
-6 by Rachmaninoff were dedicated to Comus.
+6 by Rachmaninoff were dedicated to Conus.
 In 1894 he joined Rachmaninoff's quartet.